HoneyBook Alternatives for Event Planners

 Event-Specific Platforms

 Planning Pod targets event venues and planners with tools for floor plans, BEOs (banquet event orders), guest management, and vendor coordination.
 It handles venue logistics well, though it focuses more on floor plans and guest management than on contractor coordination or client proposals.
 Pricing starts at $49/month for a solo planner.
+If Planning Pod is on your shortlist, our Planning Pod alternatives guide covers where it fits and where it falls short for different types of event work.

 General Business Management Tools